lionicsheriff/rfc5322/README.md

 Sends a tweet using specified account (defaults to first in config file).
 It also accepts an email piped into it (see EMAIL)

+Attached images are uploaded to yfrog and the url is appended to the tweet

 EXAMPLES
 ========